 While a pint of Ben & Jerry’s may ease the sting of a breakup, the extra weight it leads to just makes things more difficult.

-Despite the "bread, chocolate, even rich sauces made from real butter and cream" that the French eat so frequently, their bodies don't suffer the consequences.
-The key is portion control.
-Instead of gorging on three chocolate bars, maybe have a third of one and save the rest for another day.
-You'll still get the taste, but you won't stretch our your jeans in the process.
+Despite the rich sauces, scrumptious pastries, and bread-heavy breakfasts that the French eat so frequently, their bodies don't suffer the consequences.
+According to Mireille Guiliano, author of French Women Don't Get Fat, the keys are portion control, mindful eating, and an active lifestyle.
+So instead of gorging on three chocolate bars, maybe have a third of one and save the rest for another day.
+You'll still get the taste, but you won't stretch out your jeans in the process.

 As most carb-lovers know, pasta and associated foods—despite how delicious they are—aren’t exactly the best things to gorge on.
 It’s a shame, we know, but rarely does something that tastes that good end up being entirely good for you.

 While it’s fine to indulge on occasion, you might want to be wary of a diet rooted in pasta.
-There’s, sadly, a study from 2009 that concluded, “In a large healthy Italian population, non-predefined dietary patterns including foods considered to be rather unhealthy, were associated with higher levels of cardiovascular risk factors…” as well as other risks.
+A tragic study from 2009 that concluded, “In a large healthy Italian population, non-predefined dietary patterns including foods considered to be rather unhealthy, were associated with higher levels of cardiovascular risk factors…” as well as other risks.
 On the other hand, “A ‘prudent-healthy’ pattern” displayed the opposite.

 Ethiopia: The Heartier The Better

 If you're a fan of beans and the like, you might want to take a lesson from Ethiopia, as the cuisine emphasizes root vegetables, beans, and lentils.
-Vegans and vegetarians would be welcome too, since the diet is “light on dairy and animal products.”
+Vegans and vegetarians would be welcome too, since the diet doesn't rely heavily on meat.
+But even meat-eaters won't miss the bacon.

 Mexico: Pick the Right Beans

-It kind of defeats the purpose of your "healthy" burrito bowl, right?
+That kind of defeats the purpose of your "healthy" burrito bowl, unless you opt for black beans over refried.
 (We're not even going to get started on how many calories you're consuming at Chipotle.)
-Other, non-fried beans are a healthier alternative, given their "high levels of protein, fiber, and vitamins."

 Mexico: Focus on Lunch

-There's a motto often thrown about when people are discussing a healthy lifestyle, and it's along the lines of "Breakfast like a king, lunch like a prince, and [dinner] like a pauper."
+There's a motto people sometimes throw around when they discuss a healthy lifestyle: "Breakfast like a king, lunch like a prince, and [dinner] like a pauper."
 Like the French, Mexicans are also very focused on a meal that isn't dinner.
-(It isn't breakfast either though.)
+(It isn't breakfast either, though.)

-So you might want to think about downing those tortillas and guacamole with the chimichanga before the sun goes down—if you can't be persuaded to have a balanced meal of vegetables and lean protein, that is, or fajitas without the tortillas.
+So you might want to think about downing those tortillas and guacamole with the chimichanga before the sun goes down—if you can't be persuaded to have a balanced meal of vegetables and lean protein, that is.

 China: Chopsticks Aren't Just For Fun

 It isn't just about what you eat, but how you eat.
-Similarly to the theory that a smaller plate leads to less consumption, the Chinese custom of eating with chopsticks could also help you to eat less.
+And it turns out the Asian custom of eating with chopsticks might actually help you to eat less.

-It actually has to do with the fact that utilizing chopsticks takes longer than eating with a fork.
-It takes about twenty minutes to digest your food, and so if it takes you longer to eat it, the easier it is to curb overeating.
+According to The Chopsticks Diet by Kimiko Barber, people eat slower with chopsticks than with knives and forks.
+It takes about 20 minutes to digest your food, so if it takes you longer to eat, it'll be easier to curb overeating, is the idea.

-According to a Japanese study, “eating rate is associated with obesity and other cardiovascular risk factors and therefore may be a modifiable risk factor in the management of” both.
+According to one Japanese study, “eating rate is associated with obesity and other cardiovascular risk factors and therefore may be a modifiable risk factor in the management of” both.
+In other words, slow down your dinner for better health.

 Greece: Plants Matter